What Happens If Someone Hits My Salvage Car

 Steps to Follow After an Accident with a Salvage Car

-If you’re involved in an accident with your salvage car, it’s crucial to follow these steps to ensure a smooth handling of the situation:
+If you’re involved in an accident with your salvage car, it’s crucial to follow these steps to ensure a smooth handling of the situation.
+These actions are consistent with official post-crash guidance from the California Department of Insurance, which outlines key steps drivers should take after a collision

 • Ensure Safety First: Immediately check for any injuries among all parties involved and call emergency services if necessary.